jawood25/Group-Design-Project-Group-5/README.md

 ## How to run the app
 Split your terminal.
 One for frontend and another for backend.

-(For Mac) In the backend directory, run **source bin/activate**.
-You can use pip install to install packages.
+In the backend directory, run **pip install -r requirements.txt**

-(For Windows) In the bin directory, run **./activate**.
-You can use pip install to install packages.
+In the backend directory, run **python app.py**.

-Run **python app.py**.
 This is a server-side, which is listening at 3001.

 In the frontend directory, run **npm install**.